Cremation

 In cremation, the deceased is placed in a casket or on a shroud board with a solid base, which is then placed in a cremator.
 High temperatures and a process called “cremulation” are used to create fine ashes, which are then sealed in an urn.

-This process is usually completed and the ashes available after one working day; if you need your loved one’s ashes quicker than this, let us know and we will find out what is possible.
+This process is usually completed and the ashes available after one working day; if you need your loved one’s ashes sooner than this, let us know and we will find out what is possible.
 There may be an extra “expediting” fee charged by the crematorium.

 You have lots of options